 What are the benefits of CBD oil?

-Recent research has shown that CBD to act upon the endocannabinoid system and other brain signaling areas.
+Recent research has shown CBD to act upon the endocannabinoid system and other brain signaling areas.
 CBD may provide benefits for those with neurological disorders.
 In fact, one of the most studied uses for CBD is in treating multiple sclerosis and epilepsy.
 Though research in this area is still relatively new, several studies have shown promising results.

 Researchers have linked CBD with several benefits for the heart and circulatory system, including the ability to lower high blood pressure.